Dresden-pm/Dresden-pm.github.io/README.md

 ### 2. Add public key to Github

-Go the Github repository settings -> Deploy keys and click "Add deploy key".
+Go to the Github repository settings -> Deploy keys and click "Add deploy key".
 Choose a meaningful title and paste the content of the file `dresdenpm_id_rsa.pub` into the key text field.
 Choose "Allow write access" and click "Add key".

 ### 3. Add private key to Travis